MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Importing external references

-You may want to break the language generation templates into separate files and refer them from one another for organizational and reusability purposes.
+You may want to break the Language Generation templates into separate files and refer them from one another for organizational and reusability purposes.
 You can use Markdown-style links to import templates defined in another file.

 ```markdown
 [Link description](filePathOrUri)